* Asian stock markets: https://tmsnrt.rs/2zpUAr4

 Trump's speech threatened to raise tariffs on China, but he also said a trade deal was "close", without offering details on when or where it would be signed.
 He also criticised EU trade policies before a Nov.
 14 deadline to decide whether to raise tariffs on European and Japanese carmakers.

 That deadline will probably be extended, but investors remain jittery.
-A pan-European equity index fell 0.6, coming off Tuesday's four-year highs, when optimism before Trump's speech and better-than-expected economic indicators from Germany boosted stocks.
+A pan-European equity index opened half a percent lower, coming off Tuesday's four-year highs, when optimism before Trump's speech and better-than-expected economic indicators from Germany boosted stock.

-An index of European auto companies slipped 2%.
-Bank shares lost 2.7%.
+An index of European auto companies slipped 1.3%.

-Brent crude oil futures fell more than 1% as the diminishing prospects for a resolution to the 16-month long trade war suggested less future demand for energy.
+Brent crude oil futures were down 0.5% <LCOc1 as the diminishing prospects for a resolution to the 16-month long trade war suggested less future demand for energy.

 Expectations for phase one of a trade deal this month have supported stocks and riskier assets recently.
 Investors were led to cut the share of cash in their portfolios to six-and-a-half-year lows, according to Bank of America Merrill Lynch's monthly survey of global managers.